ellingsvee/MastersCode/README.md

-# Masters Code 2025
+# Master's Code 2025

-Implementation of the proposed model from Master's thesis.
-An example notebook of how to use the code is provided, but the repo does not imclude code used for the simulation study and applications.
+Implementation of the proposed model from the Master's thesis.
+An example notebook of using the code is provided, but the repo does not include scripts used in the simulation study and applications.

-Install packages specified in uv.lock using uv, or alternatively from the requirements.txt file using pip.
+Install packages specified in uv.lock using uv, or from the requirements.txt file using pip.